 From Valtesiniko square, we pass by the impressive stone built school and access the upper peripheral road of the village, from here the view overlooks all the northern plains.

-We gain altitude from the footpath and the cement road up to 1,250 metres, where the footpath becomes clearer and runs along the ridge where the byzantine fortress of Valtesiniko is nested.
+We gain altitude from the footpath and the cement road up to 1,250 meters, where the footpath becomes clearer and runs along the ridge where the Byzantine fortress of Valtesiniko is nested.

 Distance: 13,9 km – 8,07 Miles / Time: 5 hours / Ascent: 596 m. – 1,955 ft / Descent: -775 m. – 2,542 ft / Min.
 Height: 937 m. – 3,074 ft / Max.
 Height: 1,377 m. – 4,517 ft.